 Zero or one page scanned

 Check the domain you are scanning.
 Is it actually the same that your browser address bar shows when you enter the website.
 In case there are redirects from one page to another, Cookie Scanner might fail to follow those properly.
 You should always scan the final URL that is shown in the address bar when you visit the website.

 2. Scan with HTTP/HTTPS

-Try scanning domain name with HTTP/HTTPS: protocol and www/no-www.
+Try scanning the domain name with HTTP/HTTPS: protocol and www/no-www.
 Check the exact URL of your website in your browser address bar.
 Cookie Scanner is smart enough to detect if your website uses HTTP or HTTPS, but it's always better to indicate this yourself.
 You can test scanning as many times as you need on the front page of Cookie-Script.

-3. Check firewall
+3. Check the firewall

 Make sure your website is shown properly for Cookie Scanner geolocation.
 All requests from Cookie Scanner are coming from the Netherlands (Amsterdam).